History & Renovation of the former Colonial Theatre

 Following the positive response to the acquisition at the town hall, the City of Buckhannon submitted a grant proposal to acquire and renovate the Colonial Theatre for historic preservation to the West Virginia Division of Culture and History in the spring of 2017.
 Despite heavy competition with numerous projects contending for a piece of the pie, the Colonial Theatre proposal received $102,000 in award dollars for this grant cycle.
 Thus far, local arts organizations have donated $5,500 toward the renovation.

-The City of Buckhannon purchased the old theatre located at 48 E. Main Street in January 2017 at a cost of $60,000, significantly below the appraised value of $80,000.
+The City of Buckhannon signed the purchase agreement on the old theatre located at 48 E. Main Street in December 2016, created the City ordinance authorizing the purchase, and closed in January 2017, all at a cost of $60,000, significantly below the appraised value of $148,000.
 As of February 2018, city employees have worked approximately 1,600 hours in demolition and clean-up work, including floor replacement and roof repair, meeting the match requirements for the grant funding of $102,000.
 Grant funding has provided $52,000 for materials and roof repair.

 In October 2017, Buckhannon Community Theatre presented a special showing of “Rocky Horror Show” at the theatre and was a big success.
 In 2018, ART26201 presented a Variety Show in June and the City hosted Fall Fest performances in September with a “Battle of the Bands” and Appalachian folk dancing and old-time music.